 Direct application of DSF to non-transgenic grape can also confer disease control.
-While we have very recently determined the chemical structure and have synthesized DSF of X. fastidiosa,, for these studies we used crude ethyl acetate extracts of a DSF-producing E. herbicola strain as a source of DSF.
+While we have very recently tentatively determined the chemical structure and have synthesized the putative DSF of X. fastidiosa,, for these studies we used crude ethyl acetate extracts of a DSF-producing E. herbicola strain as a source of DSF.
 The DSF was either topically applied as well as needle inoculated into the stems of grape either once a day before inoculation with Xf or weekly.
 While a single needle application of DSF reduces disease index, a weekly application of DSF into the stem of the plant was much more effective (Fig. 5).
 These results are exciting in that they suggest that disease control from external applications of DSF might be a practical means of disease control.
-We have recently been successful in determining the structure of Xf DSF and have synthesized gram quantities of DSF.
-Plants have recently been treated with topical and injected synthetic DFS and then inoculated with Xf, disease assessment will commence in mid-November..
+We are currently repeating these studies using DSF extracted from various surrogate hosts as well as from an rpfC mutant of X. fastidiosa to compare the efficacy of these various sources of DSF to determine whether the amount and chemical identity of DSF from these sources are the same.
+This will be very helpful in our continuing efforts to unambiguously determine the chemical structure of DSF and to justify the synthesis of large amounts of DSF for plant experiments.
+Grapes have now been treated with these extracts and inoculated with X. fastidiosa; initial disease severity measures should be taken in mid-October, 2009.

 Figure 6.
-Disease incidenceseverity relation (disease index) for grape inoculated with Xf and to which DSF was topically applied or introduced into the stem.
+Disease incidence-severity relation (disease index) for grape inoculated with Xf and to which DSF was topically applied or introduced into the stem.

 Objective 2.
 Graft transmissibility of DSF.
 To test whether DSF is mobile within the plant we are performing grafting experiments in which DSF-producing tobacco transformed with the rpfF of Xf are used as rootstocks to which normal SR1 tobacco is grafted as a scion (Fig. 7).
-Over 100 of such grafted plants have now been made, and they have been inoculated with Xf to test whether normal SR1 scions on DSF-producing rootstocks have a lower susceptibility to Xf colonization; disease will be rated by mid-November.
-Non-chloroplast targeted RpfF-expressing transgenic Freedom grape plants have been propagated in sufficiently large numbers to produce enough plants to serve as rootstocks to test with Xf inoculations in larger scale studies.
-Over 100 such plants have now been propagated and green-grafting of Cabernet Sauvignon has been successfully employed to produce grafted plants with a normal Freedom and a DSF-producing Freedom rootstock (figure 7).
-Inoculation of the grafted plants have been completed, but the plants suffered injury from pesticide sprays in the greenhouse during the winter, making assessment of disease difficult and the results inconclusive.
-The studies using grafted plants are being repeated.
+Over 100 of such grafted plants have now been made, and they have been inoculated with Xf to test whether normal SR1 scions on DSF-producing rootstocks have a lower susceptibility to Xf colonization; The average disease severity rating on the normal SR1 tobacco grafted onto the rpfF-expressing rootstock was 0.97 compared to a rating of 0.84 on SR1 grafted onto normal SR1 rootstocks (control); these ratings did not differ significantly.